Toward Clinically Explainable AI for Medical Diagnosis: A Foundation Model with Human-Compatible Reasoning via Reinforcement Learning: Methodology

-where $\pi_{ref}$ is the reference model which is usually the initial fine-tuned \ours model. $\beta$ is the coefficient of the KL penalty. $\hat{A}_{i,t}$ represents the advantage computed using relative rewards among outputs within each group.
+$\epsilon$ is a hyper-parameter.
+The KL divergence~\cite{kullback1951information} term serves as a regularization for the policy update, preventing $\pi_\theta$ from deviating too far from the reference model $\pi_{\theta_{old}}$. $\beta$ is the coefficient of the KL penalty. $\hat{A}_{i,t}$ represents the advantage computed using relative rewards among outputs within each group.
 Suppose a group of outputs $\{o_1,o_2,\cdots,o_G\}$ has reward $\mathbf{r}=\{r_1,r_2,\cdots,r_G\}$, there is $\hat{A}_{i,t}=\frac{r_i-{\rm mean}(\mathbf{r})}{{\rm std}(\mathbf{r})}$.
-For each output $o_i$ and its ground label $l_i$, we set its reward $r_i$ based on three distinct perspectives, i.e., answer score, image coordinate score, and format score.
+For each output $o_i$ and its ground label $l_i$, we set its reward $r_i$ based on three distinct perspectives, i.e., answer score, image grounded score, and format score.
 The answer score directly reflects the alignment degree between the generated answer and the ground truth, given by: